Qovery/documentation/website/guides/getting-started/managing-environment-variables.md

 <Alert type="info">

 Do you need to keep secure your environment variable?
-Use [Secret][docs.using-qovery.configuration.secret] instead of **Environment
+Use [Secret][docs.using-qovery.configuration.environment-variable] instead of **Environment
 Variable**.

 </Alert>